 While it’s true we are just beginning our summer tutoring, summer boot camps and summer SAT Prep, the new school year is already well within sight.

-To our student and families I say, welcome, or in some cases, welcome back!
+To our students and families I say, welcome, or in some cases, welcome back!
 Expect the best, expect results, and expect the unexpected.
 We are excited to learn and grow with you this year.

 To our new teachers and tutors I say, get ready for one of the most rewarding experiences of your teaching careers.
 Get ready to tear down the walls between student and teacher, to reshape, redefine and relearn the adventure that is teaching.